Vector Coherent Oscillation Dark Matter: Discussion

 \section{Discussion}

 In this paper we constructed a model of hidden massive vector DM as a homogeneous coherent oscillation.
 We introduced a scalar dependent gauge kinetic function $f^2(\phi)$ in order to break the conformal invariance and to persist a vector field condensate during inflation.
 Our model does not suffer from neither ghost nor gradient instabilities, while some specific time dependence of the kinetic function is mandatory for this purpose.
-As a result we obtained a consistent scenario for an ultra-light vector DM as coherent oscillation.
-The evolution of the long wave fluctuations are also calculated and it is pointed out that the DM isocurvature perturbation has a distinct property that it can be highly statistically anisotropic, which can be a smoking-gun signal of a vector coherent oscillation DM scenario.
+As a result we obtained a consistent scenario for an ultra-light vector DM as coherent oscillation.\footnote{ {\bf [Note added in the latest arXiv version (Mar.2023)]} Actually the case of $\alpha=-4$ requires careful treatments of the from the backreation and the $\alpha=2$ case is also extremely difficult to obtain the correct relic DM abundance.
+See Ref.~\cite{Nakayama:2020rka} for more detailed discussion.} The evolution of the long wave fluctuations are also calculated and it is pointed out that the DM isocurvature perturbation has a distinct property that it can be highly statistically anisotropic, which can be a smoking-gun signal of a vector coherent oscillation DM scenario.

 Here let us discuss the detection possibility.
 As we have just mentioned, the discovery of the statistically anisotropic DM isocurvature perturbation could be a unique signal of vector coherent DM.
+The constraint on the uncorrelated DM isocurvature perturbation $\mathcal P_{S_{\rm DM}}$ will be improved by a factor five at the future CMB-S4 experiment~\cite{Abazajian:2016yjj} compared with the current constraint.
+Although the detailed estimation of the sensitivity on the statistically anisotropic DM isocurvature perturbation at the current and future experiments is beyond the scope of this paper, a similar improvement is naively expected.
+Furthermore, in our scenario the isocurvature perturbation can naturally have a strongly blue spectrum, which implies that it tends to affect the small scale CMB anisotropy and hence it is more sensitive to the precise cosmological observations at the small scale compared with usual scale-independent isocurvature perturbation.
 Light vector boson with $10^{-20}\,{\rm eV}\lesssim m \lesssim 10^{-11}$\,eV may also induce a superradiance instability of the astrophysical black holes~\cite{Arvanitaki:2009fg,Arvanitaki:2010sy,Pani:2012vp,Brito:2015oca}.
 Observations of spinning black holes can constrain such mass regions.
 One can also introduce a kinetic mixing of the hidden vector boson to the hypercharge photon,